How to Deliver a Seamless Customer Experience

 If your team is consistently handling negative customer communications, their morale could take a hit, and productivity will decline as a result.
 At worst, your staff may seek employment elsewhere, leaving you to recruit their replacements.

-Getting all your departments involved at various points of the buying journey and working towards one common objective is key to producing contented customers.
+Getting all your departments involved at various points of the customer journey and working towards one common objective is key to producing contented customers.
 Not to mention that employees who identify with the brand and its goals are more likely to be engaged in their work.

 4. Customer Loyalty and Repeat Purchases